BIODIVERSITY REPORTING

 Global investors are increasingly aware of the impacts and risks associated with biodiversity loss and are ramping up engagements with companies to address this growing issue.
-Our research seeks to identify the degree to which companies are addressing these concerns within their sustainability reporting.
+Our research seeks to identify the degree to which companies address these concerns within their sustainability reporting.

-Biodiversity loss has been highlighted by the World Economic Forum as the third highest existential long-term risk to businesses.
+The World Economic Forum has highlighted biodiversity loss as the third highest existential long-term risk to businesses.
 As investors are becoming increasingly aware and vocal on the topic of biodiversity, companies must seek to address these concerns in their reporting.
-In particular, companies should highlight how they address biodiversity-related risks and what initiatives they are taking to help promote biodiversity within and beyond their business operations.
+In particular, companies should highlight how they address biodiversity-related risks and initiatives to help promote biodiversity within and beyond their business operations.

 -